 Treasury Bill is a short-term debt instrument – issued by the federal government through the Central Bank of Nigeria (CBN) in other to provide short-term funding for the government.

 To a layman’s understanding, it is just a technique the government uses to borrow money from the public and payback with interest after a period of time.

 But there is more to it.
-Apart from sourcing of fund for the government, the CBN also use the treasury bills to control money supply in the economy.
+Apart from sourcing fund for the government, the CBN also use treasury bills to control the money supply in the economy.